 The split between 'Exotic' and 'Vanilla' positions is defined in the same way that products are categorised for the purposes of CAD2 recognition.
 The definition of a portfolio type is based on the regulatory classes for CAD2 recognition, split by asset class.

-'Vanilla' positions are those positions referred to in BIPRU 7.10.21G(1) and (2) and include products with linear pay-offs in the underlying risk factor (whether securities or derivatives) and products with European, American and Bermudan put and call options (including caps, floors and swaptions).
-All other fair-valued positions are included within the 'Exotic' portfolios and the broad classes of positions are set out in BIPRU 7.10.21G(3) and (4).
-BIPRU 7.6.18R provides further granularity on the definitions used in BIPRU 7.10.21G.
+'Vanilla' positions are the following positions:

+- linear products, which comprise securities with linear pay-offs (e.g., bonds and equities) and derivative products which have linear pay-offs in the underlying risk factor (e.g., interest rate swaps, FRAs, total return swaps); - European, American and Bermudan put and call options (including caps, floors and swaptions) and investment with these features.

+All other fair-valued positions are included within the 'Exotic' portfolios.